Jakob

 Supplanter

 One of the most common meanings of Jakob is “supplanter”.
 This interpretation comes from the story of Jacob in the Bible’s Book of Genesis.
-Jacob was born holding his twin brother Esau’s heel, and he twice deprived his brother of his rights as the firstborn son.
+Jacob was born holding his twin brother Esau’s heel, & he twice deprived his brother of his rights as the firstborn son.
 Because of this, he was given the name “supplanter”.

 God Protect